AidenFSD/AidenFSD/README.md

 Web Developer and Designer
 --------------------------

 I’ve been learning to code for 4 months, after switching career.
-I am now enrolled in John Abbot College's full-time intense Full Stack Development program.
+I am now enrolled in John Abbott College's full-time intense Full Stack Development program.
 I began with HTML and have developed a strong interest in front end programming.
 Let's see how things proceed :)

-* 🌍  I'm based in Montréal
+* 🌍  I'm based in Montréal, Canada
 * ✉️  You can contact me at [zhengliang.li@mail.concordia.ca](mailto:zhengliang.li@mail.concordia.ca)
 * 🧠  I'm learning Full Stack Development but focuse on Front End programming
 * 🤝  I'm open to collaborating on intersting projects